alicevision/meshroom-manual/source/node-reference/nodes/ExportAnimatedCamera.rst

 **Description**

-creates an Alembic animatedCamera.abc file from SFMData (e.g. for use in 3D Compositing software)
+ExportAnimatedCamera creates an Alembic animatedCamera.abc file from SFMData (e.g. for use in 3D Compositing software)

+The Animated Camera export feature is not optimized at the moment and requires a sequence of images with corresponding names (1-n) from the same folder.
+Unstructured images, naming conventions, folder structures... will not work or result in an error.

 settings